Financial-Times/dotcom-reliability-kit/packages/log-error/README.md

 });
 ```

+**Note:** there's no need to include the `x-request-id` header in this array, as this is automatically included as `request.id` in the logs.

 #### `options.request`

 A request object (e.g. an instance of `Express.Request` or an object with `method` and `url` properties) to include alongside the error in the log.
 This will be [automatically serialized with `@dotcom-reliability-kit/serialize-request`](https://github.com/Financial-Times/dotcom-reliability-kit/tree/main/packages/serialize-request#readme).